NVIDIA/aistore/authn/README.md

 ### How to enable AuthN server after deployment

-By default, DFC deployment currently won't launch AuthN server.
+By default, AIStore deployment currently won't launch AuthN server.
 To start AuthN, perform the following steps:

-- Change DFC proxy configuration to enable token-based access: look for `{"auth": { "enabled": false } }` in proxy configration file and replace `false` with `true`.
+- Change AIStore proxy configuration to enable token-based access: look for `{"auth": { "enabled": false } }` in proxy configration file and replace `false` with `true`.
 Restart the proxy to apply changes
 - Start authn server: <path_to_dfc_binaries>/authn -config=<path_to_config_dir>/authn.json.
-Path to config directory is set at the time of cluster deployment and it is the same as the directory for DFC proxies and DFC targets
+Path to config directory is set at the time of cluster deployment and it is the same as the directory for AIStore proxies and AIStore targets

 ## User management